MumenJarrah/CloudLabs/lab5.md

 to make changes to this file, we will copy it into our current directory, and instruct `OpenSSL` to use this copy instead.
 The `[CAdefault]` section of the configuration file shows the default setting that we need to prepare.
 We need to create several sub-directories.
-Please uncomment the `uniquesubject` line to allow creation of certifications with the same subject, because it is very likely that we will do that in the lab.
+Please uncomment the `uniquesubject` line (by removing the sign (#) in the CA_default settings) to allow creation of certifications with the same subject, because it is very likely that we will do that in the lab.

 Listing 1: Default CA setting